Kaamos in English

 The Kaamos Chamber Choir was founded in 2007 by Dani Juris who also conducted the choir in 2007-2016.
 The choir consists of experienced choral singers who come from a wide variety of backgrounds.
 In June 2011, the choir participated in the chorus review at the Tampere Vocal Music Festival, where it was granted the rarely awarded Grand Prix and the highest accolade of three gold stamps.
 Kaamos has also been highly awarded in the 47th International Choir Competition in Spittal an der Drau, Austria, and in the International May Choir Competition prof. Georgi Dimitrov, Bulgaria.
 The choir participated in the International Harald Andersén Chamber Choir Competition in Helsinki in 2009 and 2012.

 Kaamos's repertoire focuses on European a cappella works from German Romantic to Scandinavian contemporary, also including early music.
 The choir has released two albums: Valossa (”From Darkness To Light”, Alba Records, 2012) and Pyhä yö (”Sacred Night”, 2014).
 The choir has also performed together with, among others, the Finnish Radio Symphony Orchestra and the Helsinki Baroque Orchestra, and commissioned and premiered several new choral works.

 Since 2016, The Kaamos Chamber Choir has been conducted by Visa Yrjölä.
-The choir is celebrating its 10th anniversary in 2017.

 +358 40 521 89769